See all RocketBlocks posts

 Kenton Kivestu, ex-Google, ex-BCG, Founder at RocketBlocks

-Specifically, Platinion focuses on delivering value to clients by enabling their core businesses with technology.
-If that still sounds a little vague, don't worry we'll break it down below and examine the two key parts of this mission.
+Specifically, BCG Platinion focuses on delivering value to clients by enabling their core businesses with technology.
+BCG Platinion consultants solve problems related to enterprise architecture, cloud infrastructure, IT organization, enterprise systems (like SAP), and cybersecurity.
+If that still sounds a little vague, or if you're confused about how BCG Platinion fits with other BCG units like BCG X, don't worry, we'll break it down below.

 A primer on BCG's new technology implementation unit, Platinion